Board of Trustees

 Justin C. McArthur, MBBS, MPH, FAAN, Trustee: Dr. Justin McArthur is the Neurologist-in-Chief at the Johns Hopkins Hospital and John W. Griffin Professor of Neurology at the Johns Hopkins University School of Medicine.
 He is also a Professor of Pathology, Medicine, and Epidemiology.
 He has become nationally and internationally recognized for his work in the epidemiology and treatment of HIV infection, multiple sclerosis, and other neurological infections and immune-mediated neurological disorders.

-Michael J. Orseck, MD, FACS, Trustee: Michael is a plastic surgeon, specializing in reconstructive microsurgery.
-He is an Associate Professor of Surgery at the Medical University of South Carolina, AHEC, Spartanburg Campus.
-Dr. Orseck also serves as a Trustee for the Spartanburg Regional Foundation.
-His daughter, Gabby, has a RYR-1 mutation.
+Michael J. Orseck, MD, FACS, Trustee: Michael is a plastic surgeon, specializing in aesthetic surgery and reconstructive microsurgery.
+Dr. Orseck also serves as a Trustee of the Board of Directors of Spartanburg Regional Healthcare System.
+His daughter, Gabby, has RYR-1 myopathy.

 Emily Pedersen, Trustee: Emily worked as a Recreation Therapist and Child Life Specialist at Weisman Children's Rehabilitation Hospital for 8 years.
 She has participated in and organized fundraising runs to support research for RYR-1.
 Emily has a daughter who was diagnosed with recessive Central Core Disease caused by RYR-1 mutations.

-Randolph Pepper, CPA, Trustee: Randy is currently the Director of Finance & Accounting for Central Processing Services, LLC, a privately held company in Southfield, Michigan that provides business support services to other companies.
+Randolph Pepper, CPA, Trustee: Randy is recently retired as the Director of Finance & Accounting for Central Processing Services, LLC, a privately held company in suburban Detroit.
 He has a BA degree from the University of Michigan, and a MBA from Wayne State University.
 He has over 30 years experience in a variety of Controller/CFO positions for mid-size privately held companies.

 Jennifer Ryan, MBA, Trustee: She is also a trustee of the Schooner Foundation and has an MBA in Operational Management from Simmons College.
 She is the former COO of Integral Resources, a telemarketing firm specializing in small donor acquisition for nonprofits.
 Both she and her daughter have Central Core Disease (CCD), a form of RYR-1 muscle disease that is due to a mutation in the RYR-1 gene.
 She can be reached at firstname.lastname@example.org.